xorllc/emnes/docs/README.md

 [Easy 6502](https://skilldrick.github.io/easy6502/#stack): This is an online emulator for the 6502 CPU.
 Very useful to debug a set of instructions and understand how bits are set.

+[64doc](http://atarihq.com/danb/files/64doc.txt) This is the Commodore 64 CPU timings documentation, which is the same CPU as the NES.
+It's fully documents when the CPU ticks.
+If you want to write a precise emulator which's clock ticks at the right moment, this is the document to read.
+This is how I peperred my `CPU` code with calls to `self._tick()`.

 ## Tests

 When writing an emulator, you'll want to have a good test suite to make sure that any changes you make won't